 The Client agrees that registration of a domain name does not provide endorsement of the right to use the name.
 The Client is responsible for ensuring they have due title to the domain name.
 The Developer holds no liability and the Client hereby agrees to indemnify and hold harmless the Developer from any claim resulting from the Client’s registration of a domain name.

 If the Developer registers a domain on behalf of the client, the domain name is registered in a Registrar account belonging to the Developer, in the Client’s own name, with the address and contact details of the Client.
-The Client should be aware that a domain name is registered with a third party (Google Domains – https://domains.google.com/, GoDaddy – https://godaddy.com or Krystal – https://krystal.uk) and as such the Client shall agree to fully abide by the terms and conditions set out by the third party for such services.
+The Client should be aware that a domain name is registered with a third party (currently including Google Domains – https://domains.google.com/, GoDaddy – https://godaddy.com or Krystal – https://krystal.uk) and as such the Client shall agree to fully abide by the terms and conditions set out by the third party for such services.

 The Client agrees to take all legal responsibility for use of third party domain name and hosting services and supply truthful details to the third-party services.